kravchenmd/code-samples/HPGe timing (ML)/README.md

 \* *average time resolution is ~2.6 of ADC counts, which is equivalent to ~10 ns, considering the ADC sampling rate of 250 MHz*

-According to the metrics, MSE and RMSE values are higher than MAE values, which might be caused by data quality (noises, errors in manual labeling of datasets that were used for training, etc.)
+According to the metrics, MSE and RMSE values are higher than MAE values, which might be caused by data quality (noises, errors in manual labeling of datasets that were used for training, etc.).
+In better cases, the r-squared value is ~0.85-0.9.
+Results are reproducible for different datasets (with ~300-800k signal samples).